Risks:

 Though known for its sub-zero climate, counter-intuitively the Arctic is the fastest-warming region on Earth.
 The Arctic’s northernmost environment, the Arctic Ocean, has warmed 0.75ºC over the last decade and by 3.3ºC since the 1880s, which is three times faster than the global average.
 The consequences of these changes are undeniable, destabilising, and far-reaching in oceanographic and ecological terms.

-Indeed, the annual surveys of the Arctic Ocean’s rapidly reducing summer sea-ice cover – 4 million sq km over the last 40 years, representing a 40% reduction - have become the one of the most widely reported visible indicators of the real-world consequences of human-driven global climate change.
+Indeed, the annual surveys of the Arctic Ocean’s rapidly reducing summer sea-ice cover – 4 million sq km over the last 40 years, representing a 40% reduction - have become the one of the most widely reported and visible indicators of the real-world consequences of human-driven global warming and climate change.

-As previously impassable areas become increasingly accessible, the Central Arctic Ocean presents an area of opportunity for vessels undertaking commercial exploration, exploitation and extraction.
-However, such activities introduce a host of ecological impacts, and their associated risks, that singularly and cumulatively reduce the resilience of the region’s species and the functionality of this unique ecosystem.
+As previously impassable areas become accessible – initially the Northwest Passage and Northern Sea Route, and eventually the Central Arctic Ocean (CAO) – so the opportunity for vessels undertaking commercial exploration, exploitation and extraction increases.
+However, such activities introduce a host of negative impacts, experienced as stressors by the region’s biodiversity, which singularly and cumulatively reduce the resilience of the species and thus the functionality of their ecosystem services.

-The stressors, impacts and risks come from the every-day operation of every type of vessel including fishing, cargo shipping, surveying, mining, cable/pipe-layers, and tourism cruisers.
-It is these ‘stressors’ that are disturbing, dispersive, damaging and potentially deadly:
+The stressors are generated by the every-day operation of every type of vessel including fishing, cargo-carrying, surveying, mining, cable/pipe-laying, and tourism cruisers.
+And the consequences of these stressors can have disturbing, dispersive, damaging and potentially deadly effects on the CAO’s ecosystem.
+And thus, these stressors translate into risks.

 • Acoustic noise from propeller cavitation